raspberrypilearning/micromine-bitcraft/worksheet.md

     ```

-1. Now click `Flash` to transfer your program to your micro:bit.
+1. Now click **Flash** to transfer your program to your micro:bit.
 1. Test your program.
 The letter `A` should appear on the micro:bit LEDs when the button is pressed.

 ## Connect it to your Raspberry Pi
 Next you will use jumper cables and crocodile clips to connect your micro:bit to a Raspberry Pi: you will connect two of the GPIO pins on the Raspberry Pi to the `0` and `1` pins on the micro:bit.

-1. Connect one female-to-male jumper wire to `GPIO 17` pin on the Raspberry Pi
+1. Connect one female-to-male jumper wire to the GPIO 17 pin on the Raspberry Pi
 1. Clip the crocodile clip to the male end of the jumper wire
-1. Clip the other end of the crocodile clip to pin `0` on the micro:bit
+1. Clip the other end of the crocodile clip to pin 0 on the micro:bit
-1. Then repeat the steps above with `GPIO 27` on the Raspberry Pi (which is next to GPIO 17) connecting to pin `1` on the micro:bit.
+1. Then repeat the steps above with GPIO 27 on the Raspberry Pi (which is next to GPIO 17), connecting it to pin 1 on the micro:bit.

 	![](images/microbit-pi-pins-connect.png)